pinin4fjords/shinyngs/README.md

 ## Synopsis

 Shiny layouts for next-generation sequencing applications.
-Provides Shiny applications for various array and NGS applications.
-Currently very RNA-seq centric, with plans for expansion.
+Will provide Shiny applications for various array and NGS applications.
+Currently very RNA-seq centric, in fact since I'm currently migrating from a monster RNA-seq Shiny script for demonstration purposes this just makes heat maps.
+But I have plans....

 ## Code Example